Jump to Recipe Print Recipe

 • Fill a baking dish with hot water about 1 inch deep.
 This will prevent the cakes from cracking.
 Add the ramekins to this dish.

 • Bake for 30 minutes and check them.
-Mine cooked in 30 minutes but readers who have used different gluten free flour blends have needed to cook these a little longer.
-When done, remove carefully from the oven so you don’t spill the hot water.
+Mine cooked in small ramekins for 30 minutes, but readers who have used different gluten free flour blends have needed to cook these a little longer.
+When done, remove carefully from the oven so you don't spill the hot water.

 • Cool then dust with powdered sugar, or top with fruit.